vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 # Configuration

 The first step when developing a Sink is to create a struct that represents the configuration for that sink.
-Since our sink has no configuration options, we just create a simple struct:
+The configuration file passed to Vector on startup is deserialized to the fields in this struct so the user can customise the sinks behaviour.

 ```rust
 #[configurable_component(sink("basic"))]